May 14, 2021

-The Dallas CASA Children’s Council is pleased to announce that the Cherish the Children event will be held virtually on May 14.
-Please join us in recognizing our 2021 Caroline Rose Hunt Cherish the Children honoree, the North Texas Cares Funders Collaborative.
+The Dallas CASA Children’s Council hosted the Cherish the Children event virtually on May 14.
+During the event, Dallas CASA recognized the 2021 Caroline Rose Hunt Cherish the Children honoree, the North Texas Cares Funders Collaborative.

-We invite you to become an underwriter to help raise funds and awareness for child victims of abuse and neglect.
+Special thanks to all our underwriters who helped to raise funds and awareness for child victims of abuse and neglect.